jbpetkun/jbpetkun.github.io/pages/research.md

 ### Popular & shorter works
 ---

-#### <a href="https://www.foreignaffairs.com/united-states/progressive-case-american-power"> The Progressive Case for American Power: Retrenchment Would Do More Harm Than Good (with Megan A. Stewart and Mara R. Revkin), _Foreign Affairs_ (Jun.
+#### <a href="https://www.foreignaffairs.com/united-states/progressive-case-american-power"> The Progressive Case for American Power: Retrenchment Would Do More Harm Than Good (with Megan A. Stewart and Mara R. Revkin), _Foreign Affairs_ (June 2024).</a>
-2024).</a>

 <br/>
 <!-- Note: this is how to write a comment in HTML.
 Everything in here won't show up on your webpage.-->